 The vast majority of terrorist attacks in the EU were perpetrated using home-made bombs.
 It will be harder for terrorists to get hold of the ingredients needed to build explosives thanks to stricter rules agreed by Parliament in April 2019.

 Radicalisation and countering it was one of the focus points of a special committee on terrorism, which concluded its one-year work in December 2018.
-Parliament suggests an EU watch list of hate preachers, because they can now operate undetected if they move from one European country to another.
-Members also recommend segregating radicalised inmates in prisons as well specific training on radicalisation for EU and member states officials.
+Parliament suggested an EU watch list of hate preachers, because they can now operate undetected if they move from one European country to another.
+Members also recommended segregating radicalised inmates in prisons as well specific training on radicalisation for EU and member states officials.